How Much Are Bitcoin ATM Fees & Should You Use It?

 Bitcoin ATMs are safe to use as a person who doesn’t have your digital wallet key cannot access your cryptocurrency or complete some kind of unauthorized transaction.
 Rest assured that using a bitcoin ATM is completely safe and there’s no risk of your digital wallet getting hacked or broken into.

-Cryptocurrency ATMs may be secure, but their convenience and security comes with a price tag.
+Cryptocurrency ATMs may be secure, but their convenience and security come with a price tag.
 Prior to actually sealing your transaction at an ATM, consult a crypto transaction cost monitoring site like CoinMarketCap to confirm you’re obtaining a reasonable transaction rate.
 Resist using crypto ATMs that demand a service charge as well as levy a significant premium upon the transaction rate.
 Security over cost?
 We’ll leave that decision to you!